 Discovering a terminal brain cancer in her body was a nightmare and something that no one would have ever thought she would have had to go through.
 However, that narrative showed her what she was made of in a way that nothing else had before.
 Writing helped her cope and deal with the unknowns, offering an outlet to process her experience as well as provide an easy way to tell her family how she was doing.

 The space that rose to meet her was this blog called CaringBridge, a nonprofit website whose mission it is to provide those with serious healthcare needs with a space to write, to rally help, to easily tell followers and loved ones about the progression of health news.
 The space evolved into being a journal for Caroline, directed at her two boys in the event that she died when the doctors told her she would, before her youngest would remember her.
-She turned her CaringBridge posts into a memoir as an heirloom for her family.
+She turned her CaringBridge posts into a memoir as an heirloom for her family, available here for purchase on Amazon.

 Caroline writes every day: sometimes for articles found around the web, sometimes for her food blog, here, in which she chronicles her